jrjbertram/robotomy/README.md

 Converted to Arduino Due.
 The code has some Due-specific PWM library included, so will no longer work with an Uno as is.

+Next steps...?

+* I also need to make a breakout board with connectors for all the new wiring
+* package up the motor controller circuit into an enclosure?
+* maybe solder up a new controller board with just two h-bridges instead of the dual h-bridge one I have now.. its taking up too much space now.
+* hook up to raspberry pi for wireless access?
+   - I guess I will want to do this now and run the arduino from the pi so that the pi figures out the motion plan.
+* wait for ethernet shield to arrive on Tues?

+* the other thing to figure out is the motion planning math for this robot.

+* sensors also arrive on Tues.. couple of infrared, a sonar, and a 9-dof orientation sensor

+* with the Due and its arm core, I may have enough horsepower to run the motion planning from the Due, and leave the rpi for vision processing.

+* may also get a pixy.. not sure it'll really help though beyond the rpi cam.